Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

 In order to maintain consistency with the WHDG model, we assume the distribution of scattering centers is exponential: $\rho_{\text{exp.}} (z) \equiv \frac{2}{L} \exp[ - 2 z / L]$.
 The exponential distribution serves to make the integral in $\Delta z$ analytically simple.
 The physical motivation for this is that an exponentially decaying distribution of scattering centers captures the decreasing density of the QGP due to Bjorken expansion \cite{Bjorken:1982qr}.
-It is likely that using an exponential rather than, say, a unit step distribution is an overestimate of the effect of the expansion, since Bjorken expansion obeys a power law decay along the incident partons path, not exponential.
-Additionally once a realistic collision geometry is implemented, we account for Bjorken expansion at the collision geometry level.
-It turns out that, for the uncorrected DGLV result, the distribution of scattering centers $\rho(\Delta z)$ affects the characteristic shape of $\mathrm{d} N^g / \mathrm{d} x$; however we will see that the radiative energy loss is largely insensitive to $\rho(\Delta z)$ \cite{Armesto:2011ht}.
+It is likely that using an exponential rather than, say, a unit step or power law decay distribution is an overestimate of the effect of the expansion, since Bjorken expansion obeys a power law decay along the incident partons path, not exponential.
+It turns out that, for the uncorrected DGLV result, the distribution of scattering centers $\bar{\rho}(\Delta z)$ affects the characteristic shape of $\mathrm{d} N^g / \mathrm{d} x$; however we will see that the radiative energy loss is largely insensitive to $\bar{\rho}(\Delta z)$ \cite{Armesto:2011ht}.
 Once the short pathlength correction is included, however, the energy loss becomes far more sensitive to the distribution of scattering centers; particularly at small $\Delta z$ \cite{Kolbe:2015rvk}.

+The integral in \cref{eqn:full_dndx} can be dramatically simplified if one assumes that the kinematic bound on $q$, $q_{\text{max}} = \sqrt{3 E \mu}$, can be taken to infinity.
+Assuming that $q_{\text{max}}\rightarrow\infinity$ allows one to perform the angular and $\mathbf{k}$ integrals analytically, after which one may return the kinematic limit $q_{\text{max}} = \sqrt{3 E \mu}$.
+This procedure was done for all previous WHDG predictions \cite{Wicks:2005gt, Horowitz:2011gd, Andronic:2015wma} in order to make the numerics simpler; however we performed the full numerical calculation without using this approximation.
+A full description of this kinematic approximation is provided in \cite{Djordjevic:2003zk}.

-To gain some familiarity with the effect of the short pathlength correction, we calculate the fractional radiative energy loss numerically according to \autoref{eqn:full_dndx}.
+To gain some familiarity with the effect of the short pathlength correction, we calculate the fractional radiative energy loss numerically according to \cref{eqn:full_dndx}.
 The mean radiative energy loss is calculated from $\mathrm{d} N^g / \mathrm{d} x$ using